 Whether you’re taking up a new hobby or developing on-the-job skills in a sales role, it’s true what they say: Practice makes perfect.
-There’s only so much that a seller can digest through sales onboarding and training content — and in order for a rep to truly hone their skills, they must practice.
+There’s only so much that a seller can digest through sales onboarding and training content — and in order for a rep to truly hone their skills, they must practice through sales role-plays.

 Sales role-play scenarios are an especially valuable coaching technique right now.
 As many sales forces have shifted to remote work environments, it’s imperative that sales training role-plays become a part of every seller’s routine.
 Because sales is such a people-oriented profession, many of the skills learned on the job are developed through shadowing, coaching and mentorship.

 When reps are on their own, and less likely to develop these skills organically as they’re not working alongside their peers in an office, it’s important to foster this skill set through designated training sessions.
 After all, role-playing helps sellers practice and prepare for real-world buyer interactions so they know how to handle every selling situation thrown their way.

 That being said, role-play is traditionally considered a team sport.
 So you may be wondering how it can be approached effectively while everyone is working remotely.
 The key is to use a “smart” role-play tool that comes with AI.
 A tool like this allows you to use AI to analyze a transcript of your reps’ video recordings or presentation voiceovers, giving you insights (with the help of keyword analysis) into the presenter’s articulation, product knowledge, enthusiasm, confidence, and comprehensiveness of response.

 Compared to a traditional role-play conducted in person, virtual role-plays give reps the opportunity to take multiple passes at a scenario at their own pace, while also equipping them with concrete feedback that they can put into practice immediately.

 Top 8 sales role-play scenarios